Last Updated on

-Low back pain can be very debilitating and is likely to affect most of us at some point in our lives.
-Most low back pain can be resolved with physical rehabilitation, often including a tailored core stability program.
+Low back pain can be very debilitating and will likely affect most of us at some point in our lives.
+However, most low back pain can be resolved with physiotherapy, often including a tailored core stability program.

 - Improve your strength